whatSocks/hfwiki/New-User-Notes.md

 # Basic Features
 ## Snapshots
 Use Command-S or Control-S to take a Snapshot, it will save to _Users>Username>Library>Application Support>Interface_ on Mac.
+## Key tips and useful shortcuts
+* Use 'Tab' to toggle the voxel editor on and off.
+* To see all the scripts that are running go to File>Running Scipts .
+To add additional scripts or run your own, go [here](https://alphas.highfidelity.io/t/fun-and-useful-js-scripts/154) to learn more.
+* If you create a Voxel and want to undo Ctrl+Z works.

 # Basic Setup
 ## OS X: Revealing the Library directory